 I also never really understood the desire to deface the property of someone else with some moniker or gang tag pronouncing that “we were here.”
 Whenever you travel, have you ever had the desire to “leave your mark” by what amounts to damaging property which belongs to an entity other than yourself?

-When I was in Malta, I do have to admit that it was interesting seeing graffiti from centuries ago — the 1400s, if I recall correctly — literally etched in the stone at the ruins of the temples in that country, which are considered to be some of the oldest objects in the world created by mankind.
+When I was in Malta, I do have to admit that it was interesting seeing graffiti from centuries ago — the 1400s as one of the centuries, if I recall correctly — literally etched in the stone at the ruins of the temples in that country, which are considered to be some of the oldest objects in the world created by mankind.
 It presented a small window into the mindset of life back then; but does the supposedly intrinsic historical value of that particular recording of time justify and neutralize the fact that it is technically still vandalism?
-Perhaps Malta Points has an answer to that question?

 If so, then at what threshold does graffiti have historic value?
 With the example of Mammoth Cave National Park, is 1839 historic but 1970 not?
 What about 1880 versus 1940?
 1910 versus 1930?